iliocatallo/notes/definition-vs-use.md

 <!-- https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/EffectivePrograms-mostly-text.md -->
 <br/>
 <sup id="footnote-2">2.
 In (Hickey 2017), Rich Hickey insists that aggregates should only be intended as <i>collecting devices</i>.
 Every time we name an aggregate (as with <code>S</code> above), there is the risk of attaching some semantics to it, effectively giving a name to a concretion.
-In contrast, in-line requirements focuses on the keys, which really capture semantics.
+In contrast, in-line requirements focus on the keys, which really capture semantics.
 Accordingly, names such as <code>S</code> should only be considered shorthands to avoid cluttering the consumer function signature. <a href="#sup-2">⏎</a></sup>

 ## Concepts